TrickMorr/ctf-writeups/README.md

 ### Things I usually ask the AI:

--how did you know to do that
+- how did you know to do that
--how could a ctf participant reasonably be expected to know to do that -how can I recognize this in the future
+- how could a ctf participant reasonably be expected to know to do that
+- how can I recognize this in the future

 ## License